TDG-Platform/docs/ENVI_ImageThresholdtoROI.md

 * Define the Output log Directory",
     * Required = false
-	* Description = Specify a string with the fully-qualified path and filename for OUTPUT_ROI
+	* Description = Specify a string with the fully-qualified path and file name for OUTPUT_ROI
     * type = 'string'
     * name =  "output_roi_uri_filename"